-- 1) Log in to the source device whose settings you want to download. - 2) Choose Maintenance > Bulk Configuration. - 3) Click New Profile, then enter a Profile name and Description. - 4) To make this new profile the default one for future bulk configuration operations, select the 'Select as default profile' checkbox. - 5) Now decide which settings to include or exclude. - a.
-Click of the setting which you want to configure. - b.
+- 1) Log in to the source device whose settings you want to download. - 2) Choose Maintenance > Bulk Configuration. - 3) Click New Profile, then enter a Profile name and Description.

+- 4) To make this new profile the default one for future bulk configuration operations, select the 'Select as default profile' checkbox. - 5) Now decide which settings to include or exclude.

+b.
 When the pop-up menu appears, select one of the options.